FlexShopper/qa-regression/README.md

   - Use "mvn test" command to run features.
   - Use "mvn clean install" to run features on a clean environment.
   - Use mvn test -Dcucumber.options="classpath:features/my_first.feature" to run specific feature if you have multiple feature files.

+# Viewing the results
+All Cucumber reports [html, json, xml, js] are in: target/cucumber-reports